-Breast Augmentation vs Breast Lift Consultation for deflation in the Breast’s Upper Pole Area.
+Breast Augmentation vs Breast Lift – A Consultation for deflated breast

 Are your breasts a bit on the underwhelming side after having children?
 Is most of your breast tissue sitting towards the bottom of your breasts?
 Do your nipples point a bit south – or fully towards the floor?
 If you are curious as to whether you will benefit most from a Breast Lift, Breast Augmentation – or combination (the ‘Mastopexy-Augmentation Procedure using Implants’), this blog may be helpful to know what to expect during your Breast Augmentation vs Breast Lift Consultation.

 First, a bit about the Breast Condition known as Ptosis

 - A sagging breast is technically called a “ptotic breast.”

 - The condition of drooping breasts is also known as “breast ptosis.”